 - Measure your ingredients with a Digital scale for accuracy

-- Good quality butter and pure vanilla are the heart of making pastry cream.
-Use high-quality 82% fat content European butter and the best quality vanilla you can access
+- Good quality butter and pure vanilla extract are the heart of making pastry cream.
+Use high-quality 82% fat content European butter and the best quality vanilla you can access.

-- Fresh, farm eggs will provide bright yellow color cream, while cheaper supermarket eggs will result in a pale cream
+- Fresh, farm eggs will provide bright yellow colored pastry cream, while cheaper supermarket eggs will result in a pale cream.

 Ree